nsfinkelstein/taskmap/README.md

 This library exports three functions.

-##### create_graph(dependencies)
+##### create_graph(funcs, dependencies)

 Creates the dependency graph.

+The `funcs` argument is a dictionary that maps the names of the tasks to functions.

-The `dependencies` argument is a dictionary that maps functions to the functions they depend on.
+The `dependencies` argument is a dictionary that maps task names to a collection of the names of the tasks they depend on.
 The keys in the dictionary are functions and the values are list of functions.
 The order matters because the the results of the functions that a function depends on will be fed in to that function in the order that the functions are listed in the dependencies dict.
 Functions that return None will not have their results fed into functions that depend on them.

 This will throw for a dependency dictionary with cyclic dependencies, or if there are functions that are depended on but are not present as keys in the dependencies dictionary.

+You can set a `bottleneck` property on the actual function in the `funcs` dict.
+Functions that have an io bottleneck should be run first for efficiency reasons (we can use the processors while waiting for them to finish), so functions with a `bottleneck` property set to `'io'` will be run first.

+Note that for coroutines, `functools.partial` will not work.
+If you need to create functions that do not take arguments, you can use `paco.partial` from the `paco` library.

 ##### dgraph.run(graph)

 Runs the graph in a single thread.

+# TODO: update examples to use funcs argument
 ```.py
 import dgraph